Construction Oversight on Complex Residential Projects

 • Cost guarantee: Yes.
 The GMP is a contractual ceiling.
 If the project costs more, the CM absorbs the overage.

-• If costs rise 10% due to CM's estimating: The CM absorbs the overage.
+• If the CM's cost estimate proves low by 10%: The CM absorbs the overage from their margin and contingency.
 The owner's cost does not change.

 The Comparison Table